aaronbojarski/connect-ip-rust-scion/README.md

 # connect-ip-rust-scion

-connect-ip-rust-scion is an implementation of Connect-IP ([RFC 9484](https://www.rfc-editor.org/rfc/rfc9484)) in Rust using SCION as underlying transport protocol.
+connect-ip-rust-scion is an implementation of Connect-IP ([RFC 9484](https://www.rfc-editor.org/rfc/rfc9484)) in Rust using SCION as the underlying transport protocol.
 It provides a client and a proxy component to establish secure tunnels over SCION networks.
 It allows tunnerling of arbitrary IP traffic over SCION.

+This project used the scion-sdk.
+It does therefore not require the scion-daemon to be running.

 ## Building
 To build the project, use cargo.